 If you are able to maintain a good payment record and make sure you make all future payments on time, the impact of one late or missed payment will reduce.
 If you’re not sure what is impacting your credit score, it’s a good idea to obtain an up to date record from a credit reference agency.

-If there any mistakes on your credit report or you have good reason for a missed payment (such as long-term illness or unemployment) you can ask the credit reference agency to correct your report.
+If there are any mistakes on your credit report, it might be a good idea to inform that Credit Reference Agency.
+If you have good reason for a missed payment, such as long-term illness or unemployment, you can ask the Credit Reference Agency to apply a Notice of Correction to your report.
+This gives you the opportunity to explain this to potential lenders.

 Tips to maintain a good credit score with timely repayments